thisisgurpal/food-api/README.md

 # Walk through
 <h3>Home page</h3>
-Initially when the application loads there are no recipes shows, only the filters where you will have to choose your preferences.
+Initially when the application loads there are no recipes shown, only the filters where you will have to choose your preferences.
 However in the background we made sure that all of the meals from the API are saved into a react state, so they are ready when the user filters the dropdowns.
 The home page box has a background image and a linear gradient so you are easily able to read text over the top of it.
-For the dropdown options for area and type we took the distinct values and used those as the options.
+To create the dropdown options for area and type we took the distinct values and used those as the options.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161247849-c7301fdc-2450-44c8-b78f-7154269a8de9.JPG" width="1000">
 <h3>Choose Area and Type of food</h3>
-When the user has chosen their preference of area or type of food, the total number of meals state is filtered and saved in another in a filtered meals state.
-This is then used to display the meals below.
+When the user has chosen their preference of area or type of food, the values are saved into states so we can use them to filter the total number of meals.
+This filtered array of meals is then saved into another state and then used to display the meals below.
 For example in this image you will see recipes for Vegetarian Indian food in relation to the dropdown choices.
-If you need to change the filters, the filtered meals state will also change accordingly.
+If the user changes the dropdown option the states and meals will be updated accordingly.
+Each of these meals shown have have been wrapped in a link tag which will take you to the individual recipe page, this is done using the meal id in the route path.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161248138-34a20bf4-ac85-4677-9881-98f9e5e38952.JPG" width="1000">
 <h3>Recipe page</h3>